 Different types of lipoprotein play different functions:

 - VLDLdelivers triacylglycerol to cells.

 - LDL, on the other hand, delivers cholesterol to cells in the body.

-- HDL serves as reverse cholesterol transport.
-In reverse cholesterol transport, excess cholesterol is brought back to the liver for bile acid biosynthesis.
+- HDL returns excess cholesterol to the liver for bile acid biosynthesis.

-The main precursor for cholesterol synthesis is hydroxymethyl-glutaryl-coenzyme A (HMG-CoA).
+The primary precursor for cholesterol synthesis is hydroxymethyl-glutaryl-coenzyme A (HMG-CoA).
 During the synthesis of a cholesterol molecule, an HMG CoA is first converted to mevalonate.
 The enzyme HMG-CoA reductase catalyzes this reaction.
-This process requires NADPH as a cofactor requiring two moles of it to be consumed.
+This process requires two moles of NADPH as a cofactor.

-The next step is the synthesis of squalene.
-In this step, one molecule of IPP condenses with its isomer, dimethylallyl pyrophosphate (DMPP) to synthesize geranyl pyrophosphate (GPP).
+The next step is the squalene synthesis.
+In this step, one molecule of IPP condenses with its isomer, dimethylallyl pyrophosphate (DMPP), to synthesize geranyl pyrophosphate (GPP).
 Another condensation step occurs with the GPP with another IPP to produce farnesyl pyrophosphate (FPP).
 Two molecules of FPP then condense to form squalene.